 - After receiving the PhD, re-enter the DVM program and complete the fourth year of clinical training.

-If you are interested in the LSU dual degree program, please send the following dual degree application materials by May 1st, 2021:
+If you are interested in the LSU dual degree program, please send the following dual degree application materials:

 - Research Statement which describes your research experience (1-2 pages).
 Please describe the goal of your research, results, and conclusions.
 Please include whether you presented your research at a meeting or whether you were an author on a research article.